bombasticSlacks/3-skill/Skills.md

 nav_order: 0
 ---
 # Skills
 Things your character can do.
-In general, if you don’t have any levels in a skill, you can’t attempt to make a skill test.
-If it seems possible, or you must make the test, you count your skill value as -2.

 Skills range in value from 0-3
 0 is untrained